 - Mindful meditation is something that you can do in just a few minutes a day.
 Many people start with a 10 or 15 minute meditation and work their way up to a longer meditation as they grow accustomed to the practice.
 To do this meditation, start with a simple breathing exercise.
 Breathe in through your nose for one count and out through your mouth for one count.
 Then in for two, out for two; in for three, out for three; and so on, up to ten.
 When you are done counting, settle into a comfortable breathing pattern.
 Close your eyes and keep your focus on your breathing.
 When you feel your mind wandering – as it certainly will – acknowledge your thoughts or feelings and gently bring them back to your breathing.

 Over time, using these techniques will become second nature to you.
 There are more advanced techniques you may want to try as well, including things like meditation with visualization, walking meditation, and meditating with a mantra.
-However, even if all you do is try the three simple techniques here, your brain will gradually learn to let go of anxiety, giving you the freedom to perform well at work and in your interpersonal relationships.Opinions expressed here by Contributors are their own.
+However, even if all you do is try the three simple techniques here, your brain will gradually learn to let go of anxiety, giving you the freedom to perform well at work and in your interpersonal relationships.Opinions expressed here are the opinions of the author.
+Influencive does not endrose or review brands mentioned.